 In the interactive system of an RTS; a player encounters 2 primary types of narrative spaces:

 Dividing the Cinematic segments with interactive ‘sand-boxes’ allows the database of art, sound, and play, assets to be and experienced via the player’s path choice.
-In this, the experience of database navigation will vary from player to player, and play session to play session, both in the Cinematics and the Gameplay.
+In this, the experience of database navigation will vary from player to player, and play session to play session.

 If the game allows the player to interject their own story without heavy-handed authoritarian dictation, a much more rich experience will be had.
 As any good filmmaker would tell you, some of the best devices are mysteries, filled in endlessly by the subjective mind of the viewer.